Quality Smiles, Compassionate Care

 What are wisdom teeth, and why might they need to be removed at Cooper Dental Group?

 Wisdom teeth are the third set of molars that typically emerge in the late teens or early twenties.
 Since there is often insufficient space for them, they can become impacted, misaligned or cause crowding.
-At Cooper Dental Group, Dr. Andrew Perkins and Dr. Crain evaluate wisdom teeth during exams and use X-rays to determine if removal is necessary to prevent pain infection or damage to surrounding teeth.
+At Cooper Dental Group, Dr. Crain evaluates wisdom teeth during exams and use X-rays to determine if removal is necessary to prevent pain infection or damage to surrounding teeth.

 Who performs wisdom teeth removal at Cooper Dental Group?

-Extractions are performed by Dr. Andrew Perkins or Dr. Crain in our comfortable office setting.
+Extractions are performed by Dr. Crain in our comfortable office setting.
 Both doctors are experts in managing simple and surgical wisdom tooth removal.
 They work closely with our support team to ensure each patient receives personalized attention and safe care throughout the procedure.

 How do I know if I need to have wisdom teeth removed?